 - amount of ongoing academic support available to student;

-- early stage of degree vs late stage;
+- early stage of degree versus late stage;

-- degree of input by student or academic into design of activity;
+- degree of student or teacher input into the design of the activity;

-- degree of control by student of execution of activity;
+- degree of student control over the execution of the activity;

 - Australian Collaborative Education Network (ACEN) website